ajay1130/ajay1130/README.md

 - I'm developer & i have done project for website, app & software
 - I’m fast learner
 - Passionate in coding
-- 2021 Goals: Contribute more to Open Source projects
+- 2021 Goals: Contribute more to Open Source projects and & master in data structure,algorithms.

 <br />